How to Grow your Instagram Engagement in 2021

 Instagram Stories (usually called Insta Stories by users) have become a massive part of the way the Instagram platform has evolved.
 What was originally a clone of Snapchat stories, they have taken over the marketplace.

-More than posts, Instagram Stories have a chance to create interest and engagement quickly.
+More than posts, and Instagram Story has a chance to create interest and engagement quickly.
 Because they are ephemeral (meaning they disappear within 24 hours), they have an urgency about them that drives engagement.
 People can’t help but take a look.

 They are also an excellent way to show how your brand works behind the scenes.
 You can share funny, genuine moments from your company during the day that helps to build personality.
 Investing in a few simple Instagram stories per day can have a massive impact on the engagement you see from your audience.